SANGUR, PUNJAB

 Choliya troupes in Uttarakhand integrate Scottish bagpipes into rural Indian music

-Eight kilograms of mud that make a beautiful music in Manamdurai, Tamil Nadu
+Eight kilograms of mud that make beautiful music in Manamadurai, Tamil Nadu

-This traditional drum of Manipur's Meitei community is central to their culture, and to spectacular music and dance
+This traditional drum is central to the culture of Manipur's Meitei community, and to music and dance

 For generations, the artisans here have handcrafted the complex wind instrument.
-But with younger family members now switching to more lucrative professions, the craft is dying
+But with younger family members now switching to more lucrative professions, the craft is slowly vanishing

 Listen to this traditional instrument of the Adivasi communities of Dang